IBM/cloudpakforapps-workshop/workshop/exercise-0/README.md

 Appsody includes a CLI which allows you to manage you stack based development.
 This should be installed on your development machine:

 [Install the Appsody CLI](https://appsody.dev/docs/getting-started/installation)

+## 3. Check access to your Managed OpenShift Cluster

+You should already have been provided with details of a managed OpenShift cluster that has been provisioned for you.
+Check you have access to this by: TBA

+## 4. Check that Cloud Pak for Applications has been installed in the Cluster

+Cloud Pak for Applications should already have been installed in your managed OpenShift cluster.
+Check you have access to this by: TBAå